dell/csm-operator/tests/e2e/README.md

 | `--no-modules` | Run driver-only (standalone) scenarios, skip all module scenarios |
 | `--sanity` | Run only scenarios tagged `sanity` |

-**Opt-in tags:** `--zoning` and `--cosi` are opt-in -- they never run unless explicitly specified.
+**Opt-in tags:** `--zoning`, `--sftp`, and `--cosi` are opt-in -- they never run unless explicitly specified.
+The `--sftp` flag enables SFTP support for PowerFlex tests and loads the `powerflex-sftp` section from `array-info.yaml`.
 Similarly, `--auth` and `--auth-proxy` are considered "exclusive" module tags: when other module filters are active, auth scenarios only run if explicitly included.

 ### Examples